laravel/docs/queries.md

     DB::table('users')->increment('votes', 1, ['name' => 'John']);

-> {note} Model events are not fired when using the `increment` and `decrement` methods.

 <a name="deletes"></a>
-## Deletes
+## Delete Statements

-The query builder may also be used to delete records from the table via the `delete` method.
-You may constrain `delete` statements by adding `where` clauses before calling the `delete` method:
+The query builder's `delete` method may be used to delete records from the table.
+You may constrain `delete` statements by adding "where" clauses before calling the `delete` method:

     DB::table('users')->delete();

     DB::table('users')->where('votes', '>', 100)->delete();

-If you wish to truncate the entire table, which will remove all rows and reset the auto-incrementing ID to zero, you may use the `truncate` method:
+If you wish to truncate an entire table, which will remove all records from the table and reset the auto-incrementing ID to zero, you may use the `truncate` method:

     DB::table('users')->truncate();